kmiyashiro/node-foursquare/readme.md

 -----------------------------------------------

 Foursquare allows consumers to specify a "version" of their API to invoke, based on the date that version became active.
 For example, passing a version string of "20110101" uses the API as of Jan 1, 2011.
-By default, this library will pass a version of today's date.
+By default, this library will use a version of today's date.

 To enable a different version of the API, add the following to configuration.